Unity-Environmental-University/DogPark/README.md

 - Pick the build tagged for your platform (Windows, macOS, or Linux).
 - Each release includes:
   - A zipped build (`DogPark-1.0.1-Windows.zip`, `DogPark-1.0.1-Mac.zip`, etc.).
-  - A checksum text file for integrity verification.
   - Release notes summarizing gameplay tweaks and educational guidance.

 > Tip: If you only need the newest version, download the asset labeled **Latest**.